kirillkh/xword_constructor/README.md

 a valid crossword by placing as many words from the dictionary into the empty cells as possible.
 The constructor will print intermediate results to stdout once in a while and, after a set number of iterations (currently hardcoded), it will output the final result as two grids: one for horizontal and another for vertical words.

 **probgen** generates problems.
 To generate a problem, run probgen without parameters.
 The output will be written into out_problem.xword.
-To customize the template, edit the template.xtempl file.
+To customize the template, edit template.xtempl.
 There are 3 characters that you can put in every cell of the template grid:
 - "_" means "generate a cell with a random character"
 - "#" means "generate a blocked cell"
 - "*" means "generate a cell wihout a character"